United States Naval Academy: American Civil War

-Porter's Academy — From the Civil War to the Spanish-American War
+Porter's Academy: Civil War to Spanish–American War

 Civil War hero Admiral David Dixon Porter became superintendent in 1865.
 He found the infrastructure at Annapolis a shambles, the result of ill military use during the War.
 Porter attempted to restore the facilities.
 He concentrated on recruiting naval officers as opposed to civilians, a change of philosophy.
 He recruited teachers Stephen B. Luce, future admirals Winfield Scott Schley, George Dewey, and William T. Sampson.
 The midshipman battalion consisted of four companies.
 These were bunked in a single wooden building containing 100 rooms, one company to a floor.
 They held dress parades every evening except Sunday.
 Students were termed "cadets", though sometimes "cadet midshipmen"; other appellations were used.
 Porter began organized athletics, usually intramural at the time.

 Antoine Joseph Corbesier, an immigrant from Belgium, was appointed to the position of Assistant Swordmaster in 1864, and then Swordmaster at USNA in October 1865.
 He coached Navy fencers in intercollegiate competition from 1896, when the Naval Academy joined the Intercollegiate Fencing Association, until 1914, when he retired.
 By special act of Congress, he was commissioned a 1st lieutenant in the Marine Corps on 4 March 1914.
 He died on 26 March 1915 and is buried on Hospital Point.

 In 1867, indoor plumbing and water was supplied to the family quarters.
 In 1868, the figurehead of Tamanend from USS Delaware (later nicknamed "Tecumseh") was erected in the yard.
 Class rings were first issued in 1869.
 Weekly dances were held.
-Wags called the school "Porter's Dancing Academy."
+Wags called the school "Porter's Dancing Academy".
 President U.S. Grant distributed diplomas to the class of 1869.
 Porter ensured continued room for expansion by overseeing the purchase of 113 acre across College Creek, later known as Hospital Point.

-In 1871, color competition began, along with the selection of the color company and "color girl."
+In 1871, the color competition began, along with the selection of the color company and "color girl".

 In the 1870s, cuts in the military budget resulted in graduating much smaller classes.
 In 1872, 25 graduated.
 Eight of these made the Navy a career.
 The third class physically hazed the fourth class so ruthlessly that Congress passed an anti-hazing law in 1874.
 Hazing continued in more stealthy forms.